EhsanSarshar/EhsanSarshar/README.md

 🌟   I have developed [Anarstore](https://anarstore.af/app/) the first online store platform in Afghanistan

-💆‍   mentored alot of developers to be better developers
+💆‍   mentored a lot of developers to become better developers

 😎   I know how to React and How to Node.js perfectly